§ 1. Eligibility

 d) the name, address, telephone number and signature of the tenderer

-(5) Written bids with equal highest bids shall generally be ranked according to the order in which they are received.
+(5) Written bids with equal highest bids shall in principle be ranked according to the order in which they are received.

 (6) Bidding by telephone is possible if the bidder sends a written bid to the auction house in advance.
-If, for whatever reason, no telephone connection can be established, the auction house will automatically bid the object's call price for the bidder.
-In principle, telephone bidders are contacted on the morning of the auction day to test the availability.
+If, for whatever reason, no telephone connection can be established, the auction house will automatically bid the object’s call price for the bidder.
+As a rule, telephone bidders are contacted on the morning of the auction day to test availability.

 (1) The place of performance for the legal relationships between the Auction House and the Contributors and the Bidders shall be the place of business of the Auction House.

 (2) All legal disputes arising shall be governed exclusively by Austrian substantive law.
 The UN Convention on Contracts for the International Sale of Goods (CISG) shall not apply.
-The remote acceptance law without giving reasons is excluded.
-The objects will be exhibited close to the auction and can be inspected in person.
+The remote purchase law without giving reasons is excluded.
+The objects will be exhibited close to the auction and can be viewed in person.

 Effective date of these Terms and Conditions is October 19, 2020.